noahehall/theBookOfNoah/gcp/readme.md

     - can scale horizontally via read replicas
     - include network firewalls, and customer data is encrypted when on googles internal networks
     - supports sql workbench, toad, etc.
+#### Cloud SQL
+    - best for web frameworks and existing applications like storing user creds and customer orders
-    -
+    - terabytes of capacity
 #### Google Cloud Spanner
+  - relational db
+  - petabytes of dapacity
+  - horizontal scalability
   - transactional consistency at a global scale, schemas, SQL, and automatic synchronous replication for high availability
   - provides petabytes of capacity
   - use cases
     - if you have outgrown any relational dbs
     - are sharding your databases for throughput high performance
     - need transactional consistency
-    -
+    - for large scale applications that are larger than two terabytes
+    - full sql support for online transaction processing system
+    - whenever high I/O global consistency is required
-#### Cloud Datastore
+### Cloud Datastore
-  - NoSQL horizontally scalable DB
+  - NoSQL horizontally scalable document store
+  - terabytes of capacity
+  - maximum unit size of one megabyte per entity
+  - best for app engine
   - use cases
-    - store structured data from app engine apps
+    - store structured data/objects from app engine apps
-    - integration point for app engine and compute engine with cloud datastore as the integration point
+    - integration point for app engine and compute engine with cloud
+    - support for transactions
+    - sql like queries datastore as the integration point
   - characteristics
     - automatically handles sharding and replication
     - offers transactions that affet multiple db rows